-No student can get through school without learning about ancient Greece and the famous Oracle of Delphi.
-The Temple of Apollo at Delphi and its Oracle are central figures in Greek Mythology and in the history of Greece.
+No student can get through school without learning about ancient Greece and the famous Oracle of Delphi at The Temple of Apollo.
+The Oracle is central figure in Greek Mythology and in the history of Greece.
 Above all else, one of our priorities on our vacation in Greece was the Delphi day trip from Athens.

 But for Laura, who spent six years studying Western Civilizations in school, this was a priority.
-If you are visiting Greece, how could not visit The Oracle at Delphi?
+If you are visiting Greece, how could not visit here?

 A Refresher on The Oracle of Delphi